MIAGroupUT/super-resolution-waveforms/Network_pulse_types/README.md

 * LUC:   `pulseChirp_Long_Upsweep`
 * LDC:   `pulseChirp_Long_Downsweep`
 * DPT:   `pulseTrain_Short_Delay`
+Moreover, there are two networks used for experimental validation:
+* `pulseExpVal_Short_SIP` is trained on a short imaging pulse designed in a Verasonics environment
+* `pulseExpVal_Short_chirp` is trained on a chirp designed in a Verasonics environment

 Additionally, `model_{PULSE_NAME}` can have several postpositions indicating specific characteristics of the trained network:
-* `_noise#` denotes that the network is trained with Gaussian noise level #.
+* `_noise#` denotes that the network is trained with Gaussian noise level #% of $U_{ref}$.
+* `_noiserange#1-#2` denotes that the network is trained with a range of Gaussian noise levels between #1% and #2% of $U_{ref}$.
+* `_absolutenoise#` denotes that the network is trained with Gaissian noise level of # (in simulation units).
 * `_compressed` denotes that the network is trained on compressed signals.
 * `_linear` denotes that the network is trained on RF signals generated with a linearized RP-solver.

 ## Addition of noise
 The addition of noise is implemented in `addNoise.py`.
-Noise level # is expressed in a fraction of reference noise level $U_{ref}$.
+Noise level # is expressed in a fraction of reference noise level $U_{ref}$ or as an absolute voltage level in simulation units.

 ## Model evaluation
-We evaluate the performance of the models with the F1 score as described in Section IIE of the article.
-The F1 score is the harmonic mean of the precision and the recall:
+We evaluate the performance of the models with the $F_1$ score as described in Section IIE of the article.
+The $F_1$ score is the harmonic mean of the precision and the recall:

 $$
     F_1 = \mathrm{\frac{2 \times Precision \times Recall}{Precision + Recall}}